iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_23xx_family.rst

 In order to attach a propeller, first find the propeller adapter and M2 bolts from the provided hardware.

 .. note::
-    It is highly recommended to apply a threadlocker, like Loctite 243, to each of the M2 screws when attaching to the module.
+    For your safety, it is highly recommended that you apply a threadlocker, like Loctite 243, to each screw used to affix your propeller to your module.

 .. figure:: ../_static/module_pictures/23xx/23xx_prop_adapter.png
     :width: 500